misiektoja/instagram_monitor/docs/usage.md

 The replacement happens before output is displayed, logged or sent.
 Internal keys and file paths do not change, so the tool still uses the original usernames to find data.
 Invalid entries are ignored with a warning.

+<a id="terminal-safe-output"></a>
+## Terminal-Safe Output

+Biographies, captions, story text, comments and usernames come from Instagram and can contain terminal control sequences.
+Printed unchanged, those could clear your screen, retitle the window or overwrite a line you already read.
+The tool removes control characters from everything it prints and logs, keeping only tabs, newlines and its own colour codes.
+Nothing is lost from readable text.

 <a id="shadowban-and-flagged-account-detection"></a>
 ## Shadowban and Flagged Account Detection